 [Disclaimer-in reality somewhat not so black and white, more for effect- France was/is in reality an amazing part of my life. ]

 So it goes from that time on, flipping from one coast to the other every few years.
-I've been in NYC (on and off-most recently got back from living in Copenhagen) for 7 years and I still love it as much as I did that first Indian summer afternoon the cabbie took BQE exit 32 and stopped mere feet further in front of my new abode.
+I've been in NYC (on and off-most recently got back from living in Copenhagen and am tempted to move to Barcelona in the next year or two) for 8 years and I'm still drawn to this energy as much as I was that first Indian summer afternoon the cabbie took BQE exit 32 and stopped mere feet further in front of my new abode.